opulo-inc/docs/docs/openpnp/ftp/1-installing-the-feeders/index.md

 4. Click on the "Capture Nozzle" icon button to save the new Z height of the feeder.
   ![Save the nozzle position](images/Capture-nozzle-position-feeder.png)

-5. Jog the XY gantry away from the feeder.
+5. Jog the Z axis safely upwards, and then jog XY gantry away from the feeder.
   ![Move the Tool Head away from the feeder](images/XY-jog-controls.png)

 6. Remove the tape cover from the feeder.